Get FREE shipping in the US for orders over $35 + FREE returns within 30 days

 Color: Ensuring Your Monitor Matches your Mac

 A great visual experience isn’t just about sharpness.
-It’s also about color that feels right.
+It’s also about color that feels right and accurately matches your Mac.

 If you’ve ever connected your Mac to a non-optimized monitor, you might’ve noticed this: colors look a bit duller, warmer, or just not quite like your MacBook screen.
 That’s because not every monitor reproduces color the same way Apple does.